Local Government Reorganisation

 A Government White Paper on English Devolution, published in December 2024, proposes significant changes to how local councils are structured.

-The plan is for reorganisation in ‘two-tier’ areas such as Cambridgeshire - where there are both district and county councils.
-All district and county councils will be abolished and replaced with a single tier of government, known as a unitary authority.
+The plan is for reorganisation in ‘two-tier’ areas such as Cambridgeshire - where there are district, county and city councils.
+All district county and city councils will be abolished and replaced with a single tier of government, known as a unitary authority.

 This will significantly change the way local services are delivered.

-Parish and town councils are not affected by the proposals.
+Parish and town councils (including Ely City Council) are not affected by the proposals.

 Why LGR is happening